Back to Blog

 Is Funded Next a safe and reliable prop firm compared to newer firms like ITAfx?

-Funded Next has extensive third-party coverage with a 4.6/5 Trustpilot rating and documented payouts, whilst ITAfx operates with limited public data visibility.
+Funded Next has extensive third-party coverage with a Trustpilot rating consistently in the mid-4s out of 5 and documented payouts, whilst ITAfx operates with limited public data visibility.
 Both offer legitimate funded accounts, but Funded Next provides more transparency through review sites.
 ITAfx requires additional due diligence due to less comprehensive third-party validation, though this doesn't automatically indicate unreliability.

 What are the exact profit split structures for Funded Next's different models?

 Funded Next offers 90-95% profit splits for CFDs, with futures products potentially reaching 100% through add-ons.
-They also provide 15% profit sharing during evaluation phases.
+They also reportedly share a portion of evaluation-phase profits with traders, a detail worth confirming directly with the firm.
 ITAfx matches with up to 95% on standard accounts and 120% on Instant PRO tiers.
-Both firms process payouts bi-weekly, with Funded Next claiming 24-hour processing and ITAfx offering 48-72 hour turnaround.
+Payout processing times vary by firm and account tier: ITAfx targets 48-72 hour turnaround, while Funded Next's schedule should be confirmed directly before relying on it.

 How do the drawdown limits compare between Funded Next and ITAfx?